Pingyao County

 Pingyao County is a county in Jinzhong in central Shanxi Province, China.
-It is home to Pingyao Ancient City, a AAAAA-rated tourist attraction, preserving a great deal of architecture from the Ming & Qing dynasties.
+It is home to Pingyao Ancient City, a AAAAA-rated tourist attraction, preserving a great deal of architecture from the Ming and Qing dynasties.
 It spans an area of 1260 km2, and, as of 2010, it had 502,712 residents.

 The county government is seated in Chengxi Subdistrict.

 History

 Pingyao County is home to Pingyao Ancient City, which has history dating back to approximately 800 BCE.

 The area has been incorporated since the Western Han dynasty, when it formed Zhongdu County (中都县 (中都縣, Zhōngdū Xiàn)).

 On November 18, 2019, a coal mine operated by Fengyan Group suffered a gas explosion, killing 15 miners and injuring 9 others.

 Geography

 The Fen River runs through Pingyao County.
 The county's highest point, Baota Mountain, is approximately 1895 m above sea level.

 Pingyao County is border by Qi County to its east, Wenshui County to its north, Fenyang to its west, Jiexiu to its southwest, Qinyuan County to its south, and both Qin County and Wuxiang County to its southeast.